OmniLayer/spec/README.md

 #### Change a Coin Sell Offer

-An offer to sell coins can be changed by using Action = 2 (Update) until either: there are valid corresponding purchase offers (transaction type 22) for the whole amount offered, or the sell offer is canceled.
+An offer to sell coins can be changed by using Action = 2 (Update) until either: there are valid corresponding purchase offers (Transaction type 22) for the whole amount offered, or the sell offer is canceled.

 The change will apply to the balance that has not yet been accepted with a purchase offer.
 The UI must indicate if the update was successful and how many coins were purchased before the update took effect.